Claudio-AhumadaL/Science-and-Technology-in-Chile--State-funding-between-1982-and-2022/README.md

 1. Categorical
 2. Numerical

-Restricting to consider only the columns of interest, the numerical category has just one column ('Monto' column, the amount granted by the state).
-The Categorical category is divided in three narrow categories:
+Restricting to consider only the columns of interest, the numerical category has just two columns ('Monto' column, the amount granted by the state, and the 'Año' column, the year).
+The Categorical category is divided in three narrower categories:

 1. Categorical - State Agencies and Sub-Agencies ('Agencia' - Agency, 'Subdirección' - Sub-agency)
 2. Categorical - Funding Instruments ('Instrumento' - Instrument, 'Contests' - Concursos, 'Tipo de Fondo' - Type of Funding)